Alfred Taylor (British Army officer): Rhodesia

-Second Matabele War

 During the Second Matabele War, Lt.
 Taylor commanded a unit of Mounted Scouts with Lieutenant-Colonel Herbert Plumer's Matabeleland Relief Force.
 During the Battle of Thabas Amamba, Lt.
 Taylor "fired the first shot of the day" at a fleeing Ndebele whom he failed to wound or kill.
 His Mounted Scouts lost two killed and two wounded in the ensuing action.
 During the same battle, Lt.
 Taylor "caught sight of" an enemy combatant who "was dressed in a suit of khaki and was not a Matabele".
 Although Taylor "gave it as his opinion that" he had seen "a Basuto, fighting with the rebels", the incident "gave rise to the rumour that the rebels were led by white men."
 In a handwritten account of his military service, Taylor claimed to have had "command of Plumer's Scouts" between 1896 and 1897.
 He further claimed to have been "shot through the leg in the Matopos in 1896".

 Boer War

-Lieutenant Taylor was recalled to active duty during the Second Boer War and rose to the rank of captain in the Intelligence Department of the British Army.
+Lieutenant Taylor was recalled to active duty during the Second Boer War and rose to the rank of captain in the Intelligence Department of the War Office.
 According to historian Arthur Keppel-Jones, there was concern, upon the outbreak of hostilities in 1899, of an attack by the Boer Commandos against the Rhodesian railway lines.
 For this reason, four squadrons of Gen. Herbert Plumer's Rhodesian Regiment were deployed between Rhodes Drift and the Shashi Junction.
 Keppel-Jones elaborates, "The Boers, fearing an invasion from the north, placed the Waterberg and Soutpansberg Commandos, under Assistant Commandant-General F.A.
 Grobler, on that front.
 His task was to forestall invasion by raiding right up to Bulawayo.
 Grobler and his subordinate, Assistant-General H.C. van Rensburg, being timid and unenterprising officers, the task was not carried out.
 Plumer, on the other hand, was under orders to act on the defensive, protect the border, and not invade the Transvaal without a specific order."

 Captain Taylor described in a 1905 letter how, in 1900, he was "sent to the Transvaal to get information on Boer movements", which he "did to Genl.
 Plumer's satisfaction".
 On his return, Taylor was briefly "left in charge of the Detachment of A Squadron" until being ordered "to join Genl.
 Plumer at Crocodile Pools on the road to the Relief of Mafeking.
 I remained with him till I got Dysentery so bad I was sent back to Bulawayo Hospital."
 Upon his recovery, Taylor received "a wire from HQ Pretoria" ordering him "to report to Col Wood in Bulawayo.
 There I met a man named Keith who informed me that Lord Kitchener wanted me to find a way to Fort Botha, which was situated in the Makato Mountains."